carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 2. **Faster Convergence**: Normalizing the RGB values often helps in faster convergence during the training process.
 Neural networks and other optimization algorithms rely on gradient descent techniques, and having inputs in a consistent range aids in smoother and faster convergence.

-3. **Equal Weightage for All Channels**: In RGB images, each channel (Red, Green, Blue) represents different color intensities.
+3. **Equal Weightage for All Channels**: In RGB images, each channel (Red, Green, Blue) represents different colour intensities.
 By normalizing to the range [0, 1], you ensure that each channel is treated with equal weightage during training.
 This is important because some machine learning algorithms could assign more importance to larger values.

 4. **Generalization**: Normalization helps the model to generalize better to unseen data.
 When the input features are in the same range, the learned weights and biases can be more effectively applied to new examples, making the model more robust.